sysadminPSQ/Assignment/README.md

 6. The App should not crash at any given point of time.

+##Submission

+Please share the Github link of the completed project and commit the working apk along with the project to `sam@peppersquare.com`.

 ##Contact

 If the API is not working or if you need any clarification please write your queries to `saikiran@peppersquare.com` and we will get back to you.